Guvi-blog-logo

 Non-Primitive Data Types in Java

-Unlike primitive data types in Java which are predefined, the non-primitive data types are created by the programmer and are not defined by the Java language. (except for string) Primitive data types are building blocks for any program, however non-primitive data types in java are used to call methods to perform certain operations, which primitive data types can’t.
+Unlike primitive data types in Java which are predefined, the non-primitive data types are created by the programmer and are not defined by the Java language. (except for string) Primitive data types are building blocks for any program, however non-primitive data types in Java are used to call methods to perform certain operations, which primitive data types can’t.

 The other differences found between primitive and non-primitive data types include:

-• The size of a primitive type depends on the data type, while non-primitive types have all the same size.
+. - The size of a primitive type depends on the data type, while non-primitive types are all the same size.

 They are primarily class, objects, strings, interfaces, or arrays.
 Let’s deconstruct them one by one.